robertnwinter/robertnwinter/README.md

 If I may ask one thing, it is that you reach out and let me know what you think about the content.
 Either via email or the social media platforms listed above.

-That said — donations are gratefully accepted and faithfully applied to the ongoing maintenance expenses.
+That said — donations are gratefully received and faithfully applied to the ongoing maintenance expenses.
 Should you be so inclined, you can donate with one of the following services:

 * [Liberapay](https://liberapay.com/robertwinter/)
 * [Buy Me A Coffee](https://www.buymeacoffee.com/robertwinter)